charlesreid1/wifi-data/README.md

 Each task corresponds to a directory:

-* `pi/` - scripts for capturing wireless data with the Raspberry Pi
+* `pi/` - scripts for capturing wireless data with the Raspberry Pi on boot

 * `process_csv/` - scripts for processing CSV files to turn them into SQL records

-* `analysis/` - scripts for mathematical analysis of wifi data, extracted from SQL database
+* `pandas/` - scripts for using Pandas to analyze data

 Some additional code is located in:

 * `pywifi/` - scripts for doing wifi stuff with Python

 * `datetime/` - explanatory code for dealign with dates and times in Python